(Updated: May 30, 2023)

 Much of the knowledge of the practices and traditions of many indigenous peoples has been destroyed throughout history by colonization.
 But some monuments have survived to show the importance of Midsummer to these cultures.
 Many of the Native Central and South American temples and structures align precisely with shadows cast by the sun on the solstices.
 It is the same for various Native North American historical structures as well.
 The famous arrangement of stones, called the Bighorn Medicine Wheel, in Wyoming is one example.
 And of course, there are the many Neolithic and prehistoric stone structures throughout the UK, including the most widely known Stonehenge, that also align with the rising and setting of the sun on the solstices.

-This Midsummer (June 21st, 2022), I was called by the land to plan a prayer.
+Last Midsummer (June 21st, 2022), I was called by the land to plan a prayer.
 Upon further spiritual connection, Cristophe and I were both later given the instructions for it to be on Midsummer and for protection.
 I was then introduced to an article about Native American Chief Arvol Looking Horse calling for a unity prayer to protect Earth on the exact same day.
-We are happy to know our prayer will be joining the prayers of so many others on such a holy day.
+We were happy to know our prayers were joined by the prayers of so many others on such a holy day.

 This Midsummer, may we truly see and feel the light.
 This light that warms us and recharges our own inner brightness.
 May we be able to appreciate the life it encourages around us.
 May we rejoice in the growth that came from the seeds we sowed in Spring, as our actions now mature to carry us towards the harvest to come.
 Be Blessed.